 My Photographic Coming of Age

 I’ve always loved photography.
+My father is a photographer and I’ve spent countless hours assisting him with shoots and in his darkroom.
 I got my first camera in sixth grade.
 I took photos of all my friends and made amy own yearbook.
 I hated those stilted portraits in the school yearbook with cheesy, forced smiles that hardly looked like the people I knew.
 In high school, I took photos for the yearbook my way.
 They were candid and often the subject was unaware of being photographed.
 I loved seeing those genuine photos of mine in print.
 I used the darkroom at school as well as my dad’s to print my photos of friends.
 I always enjoyed giving those thick little 4 x 5 inch black and white prints to my friends.

 After I got married, I printed many of the wedding photos with my dad in his darkroom.
 I was amazed by the way I could make a photo better by cropping, boosting contrast, dodging and burning to bring out the best.